ace-of-aces/laravel-image-transform-url/docs/pages/installation.md

 Depending on your environment, you may need to adjust some `php.ini` settings.

 1. If you are using the default GD driver, be aware that it can use alot more RAM than regular web requests.
-It's highly recommended to set your memory limit to *at least* 256MB.
+It's highly recommended to set your memory limit to *at least* 256 MB.
 ```
 memory_limit=512M
 ```
-2. If you have the [Swoole extension](https://laravel.com/docs/octane#swoole) installed, make sure you have the following setting to [avoid conflicts](https://github.com/ace-of-aces/laravel-image-transform-url/issues/4) with Laravel's `defer` helper which this package uses.
+2. If you have the [Swoole extension](https://laravel.com/docs/octane#swoole) installed, ensure you have the following setting to [avoid conflicts](https://github.com/ace-of-aces/laravel-image-transform-url/issues/4) with Laravel's `defer` helper, which this package uses.
 ```
 swoole.use_shortname=off
 ```